MTechMobileDevelopment/MTech-Extra-Lessons/Git/README.md

 ## Commits and Branches ##

 A commit is the bread and butter of Git.
 Think of committing as saving your code.
-These saves can be references and you can see the progress of the code.
+These saves can be referenced and you can see the progress of the code.

 In order to create a commit you need two things.
 A change in a file and a commit message.

-First thing is you need to change a file.
-Working on a project you are constantly changing code and writing new code.
-Anytime a file is created or adjusted it is added into an Unstages Change.
+While working on a project you are constantly changing code and writing new code.
+Anytime a file is created or adjusted it is added into a section called Unstaged Changes.
 When you are ready to commit you can move the files from Unstaged to Staged.
 When a file is in Staged Changes it is ready to be commited to the repository.

 The second thing you need is a commit message.
 These messages should be descriptive of what is reflected in the staged changes files.
 For example if you just made a change in your project to fix a bug.
-Your commit message could say something like
-"Keyboard bug fixed"
+Your commit message could say something like "Keyboard bug fixed"

 You know what files you are ready to commit and you have a message so how do you do it?
 Conveniently Xcode has this built in for you.